Interviewer

 Abstract

-This interview was conducted by Dr. George Garrison with Howard McKinney for Dr. Garrison’s project on the History of Emmett Scott High School.
-Emmett Scott was the segregated high school for African-Americans, which was named after Emmett Scott, a former aide to Booker T. Washington and President Woodrow Wilson.
-The school opened in 1920 and closed in 1970 when full integration was implemented in Rock Hill, SC schools.
-Mr. McKinney (b.
-1943) was born and raised in Rock Hill, SC.
-He attended Emmett Scott High School and he discusses his experiences and recollections attending Emmett Scott.
+This interview was conducted by Dr. George Garrison with Howard McKinney for the Emmett Scott High School History project.
+Emmett Scott High School was the segregated high school for African-Americans named after Emmett Scott, a former aide to Booker T. Washington and President Woodrow Wilson.
+The school opened in 1920 and closed in 1970 when full integration was implemented in Rock Hill, South Carolina school district.
+Mr. McKinney attended Emmett Scott High School.
+He discusses his experiences growing up in Rock Hill and in the segregated school system.
+Mr. McKinney also details his experiences while attending Friendship College during the Civil Rights Movement in Rock Hill.
+He was an active participant in the sit-in movement, though not a member of the Friendship Nine.
+Mr. McKinney discusses the pros and cons of the integrated school systems as well as the changes in the community has a whole.

 Publication Date